French voters head to polls in first round of snap parliamentary elections | KRDO

 By Christian Edwards, CNN

 Voting began at 8 a.m. local time (2 a.m.
-ET) Sunday, as France started the process of electing the 577 members of its National Assembly through locally-fought contests across the country and in its overseas territories.
+ET), as France started the process of electing the 577 members of its National Assembly through locally fought contests across the country and in its overseas territories.

-The election is being held three years earlier than it needed to be, and three weeks after Macron’s Renaissance party was trounced by the far-right National Rally (RN), the party of Marine Le Pen, in the European Parliament elections earlier this month.
+The election is being held three years earlier than it needed to be, and three weeks after Macron’s Renaissance party was trounced by the far-right National Rally (RN), the party of Marine Le Pen, in the European Parliament elections.

 Minutes after the humiliating defeat, in an apparent attempt to call voters’ bluff, Macron said he could not ignore the message sent by voters and took the “serious, heavy” decision to call a snap election – France’s first since 1997.

-Note: CORRECTION: A previous version of this story miscalculated the time polls open in the election.
-It is 8 a.m. local time (2 a.m.
-ET) Sunday.